ministryofjustice/hmpps-spring-boot-sqs/README.md

 Class `HmppsQueueResource` provides endpoints to retry and purge messages on a DLQ.

 For transient errors we would typically create a Kubernetes Cronjob to automatically retry all DLQ messages.
 The Cronjob should be configured to run before [an alert triggers for the age of the DLQ message](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live-1.cloud-platform.service.justice.gov.uk/offender-events-prod/09-prometheus-sqs-sns.yaml#L13) - typically every 10 minutes.
+See the [example Cronjob]( and the corresponding [Kuberenetes Cronjob](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/helm_deploy/hmpps-template-kotlin/example/housekeeping-cronjob.yaml) for more details.

 Unrecoverable errors should be 'fixed' such that they no longer fail and are not sent to the DLQ.
 In the meantime these can be removed by purging the DLQ to prevent the alert from firing.

+#### How Do I find The DLQ/Queue Name?

+The queue names are generally defined in Kubernetes secrets for the namespace which are then mapped into the Spring Boot application as configuration properties.

+TODO Update this section when queue names appear in the generic queue health indicator.

 #### Securing Endpoints

 Most endpoints in `HmppsQueueResource` will have a default role required to access them which is overridable by a configuration property.

 Note that any endpoints defined in `HmppsQueueResource` that are not secured by a role are only intended for use within the Kubernetes namespace and must not be left wide open - instead they should be secured in the Kubernetes ingress.
-See the [example ingress](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/helm_deploy/hmpps-template-kotlin/example/housekeeping-cronjob.yaml) for how to block the endpoints from outside the namespace and the corresponding [Kuberenetes Cronjob](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/helm_deploy/hmpps-template-kotlin/example/housekeeping-cronjob.yaml) for how to call them from inside the namespace.
+See the [example ingress](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/helm_deploy/hmpps-template-kotlin/example/housekeeping-cronjob.yaml) for how to block the endpoints from outside the namespace.

 #### Open API Docs

 We do not provide any detailed Open API documentation for these endpoints.
 This is because there is a variety of Open API document generators being used at different versions and catering for them all would require a complicated solution for little benefit.

 Hopefully your Open API document generator can find the endpoints automatically and includes them in the Open API docs.
-If not you may have to introduce some configuration to point the generator at the endpoints, for example using the Springfox [ApiSelectorBuilder#apis method](https://springfox.github.io/springfox/docs/snapshot/#springfox-spring-mvc-and-spring-boot).
+If not you may have to introduce some configuration to point the generator at the endpoints, for example using the Springfox [ApiSelectorBuilder#apis method](https://springfox.github.io/springfox/docs/snapshot/#springfox-spring-mvc-and-spring-boot) to add the base package `uk.gov.justice.hmpps.sqs`.

 ## Modules